 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Loan terms range from 1-5 years or up to 15 years for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account, and bear interest at a rate as determined by the Plan Administrator which approximates the prime interest rate in effect on the first business day of the calendar quarter in which the loan originates plus 1%.
-The current range of interest rates for outstanding notes receivable from participants is 4.25% - 6.5%.
+The current range of interest rates for outstanding notes receivable from participants is 4.25% - 8.5%.
 Principal and interest are paid ratably through payroll deductions and are credited to the participant's account.
-The Plan was amended September 1, 2019 to allow terminated employees to continue repayments via coupon/direct billing.
-Whether the participant chooses to continue to repay the loan or chooses not to repay the loan, the remaining loan balance will be offset against the participant's account upon the earlier or (1) a total distribution of the account to the participant, or (2) expiration of the grace period.
-This amendment did not have an impact on the Plan's financial statements.
 On March 27, 2020, the U.S. Federal Government enacted the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 The CARES Act provided temporary relief for eligible plan participants.
 The Plan chose to allow loan repayments to be suspended for up to one year as included in the CARES Act.
 This deferment option was only available through December 31, 2020.